EMBRYOPSIDA Pirani & Prado

 BORAGINACEAE Jussieu, nom. cons.
 Back to Boraginales

-Annual to perennial herbs (shrubs); prenylated (naphthoquinones [e.g. alkannin, reddish or purple dye] +), gamma-linolenic acid, (pyrrolizidine alkaloids), (meroterpenoids) +, stem storage polysaccharides isokestose and higher inulin oligosaccharides [fructans] (with starch; none in annuals); leaves with midvein alone obvious; one (or both) bracteoles 0; (flowers monosymmetric); corolla funneliform, lobes spreading, mouth with inpushings of corolla tube [faucal appendages or fornices, morphology variable] (0); anther connective produced or not; tapetal cells multinucleate, or nucleus polyploid; pollen grains tricellular, 2-5-porate; ovary with secondary septae, style gynobasic, hollow, (branched), stigma punctate to capitate; ovule with integument 7-12 cells across, integument vascularized, (nucellar cap +), placental obturator +, (hypostase +); fruit a schizocarp, nutlets (1-)4, with basal attachment, exocarp sclerified, (elaiosomes +); testa (vascularized), exotestal cells with outer walls thickened and lignified (other patterns of thickening, or unthickened), most other cells disappear; endosperm oily or 0, also nuclear, haustoria 0, suspensor short or 0 [?level]; n = (4-)12(-13), (protein inclusions in nucleus).
+Annual to perennial herbs (shrubs); prenylated (naphthoquinones [e.g. alkannin, reddish or purple dye] +), gamma-linolenic acid, (pyrrolizidine alkaloids), (meroterpenoids) +, stem storage polysaccharides isokestose and higher inulin oligosaccharides [fructans] (with starch; none in annuals); leaves with midvein alone obvious; one (or both) bracteoles 0; (flowers monosymmetric); corolla funneliform, lobes spreading, mouth with inpushings of corolla tube [faucal appendages or fornices, morphology variable] (0); anther connective produced or not; tapetal cells multinucleate, or nucleus polyploid; pollen grains tricellular; ovary with secondary septae, style gynobasic, hollow, (branched), stigma punctate to capitate; ovules basal, epitropous, integument 7-15 cells across, integument vascularized, (nucellar cap +), placental obturator +, (hypostase +); fruit a schizocarp, nutlets (1-)4, exocarp sclerified, (elaiosomes +); testa (vascularized), exotestal cells with outer walls thickened and lignified (other patterns of thickening, or unthickened), most other cells disappear; endosperm oily or 0, also nuclear, haustoria 0, suspensor short or 0 [?level]; n = (4-)12(-13), (protein inclusions in nucleus).

 1. Echiochileae Långström & M. W. Chase

-[Cyngolosseae [Boragineae + Lithospermeae]]: (flowers heterostylous); corolla salverform, with "glands" inside.
+[Cyngolosseae [Boragineae + Lithospermeae]]: (flowers heterostylous); corolla salverform, with "glands" inside; pollen grains 2-5-porate; nutlets lacking a rim.

 2. Cynoglosseae W. D. J. Koch

-(Basal leaves +); vestured pits +; lamins with evident secondary venation; floral bracts 0 (+); flowers polysymmetric; corolla with faucal appendages; anther epidermis with fibrous thickening [Mertensia]; tapetal cells uninucleate; (pollen grains 6-8 porate), (pseudocolpate [heterocolpate]); (G lacking secondary/false septum); nutlets with non-basal attachment, (glochids, marginal wings or other ornamentation +).
+(Basal leaves +); vestured pits +; lamins with evident secondary venation; floral bracts 0 (+); flowers polysymmetric; corolla with faucal appendages; anther epidermis with fibrous thickening [Mertensia]; tapetal cells uninucleate; (pollen grains 6-8 porate), (pseudocolpate [heterocolpate]); (G lacking secondary/false septum); thickened pericarp single-layered; (nutlets with large, triangular ventral attachment scar), (glochids, marginal wings or other ornamentation +).

 Synonymy: Cynoglossaceae Döll